-The following table discloses contributions, earnings and balances to the named executive officers under the Deferred Compensation Plan for the fiscal year ending October 31, 2014.
+The following table discloses contributions, earnings and balances to the named executive officers under the Deferred Compensation Plan for the fiscal year ending October 31, 2015.

-Name William C. Griffiths Executive Contributions FY 2014(1) (\$) Registrant Contributions in FY 2014 (\$) Aggregate Earnings in FY 2014(2) (\$) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at 10/31/2014(3) (\$)
+Executive Contributions FY 2015 (1) Registrant Contributions in FY 2015 Aggregate Earnings in FY 2015 (2) Aggregate Withdrawals/ Distributions Aggregate Balance at 10/31/2015 (3)

+Name (\$) (\$) (\$) (\$) (\$)

-William C. Griffiths
+William C. Griffiths - - - - -

-Brent L. Korb
+Brent L. Korb - - - - -

-Kevin P. Delaney
+Kevin P. Delaney - = - - -

-Martin P. Ketelaar 15,295 661 15,956
+Martin P. Ketelaar - = 268 - 16,224

-M. Dewayne Williams
+M. Dewayne Williams - - - - -

-(1) Executive contributions are incentive compensation earned for performance from November 1, 2012 to October 31, 2013 and deferred in December 2013, when they would have otherwise been paid, during fiscal 2014.
-Mr. Ketelaar was the only named officer who elected to defer any incentive compensation related to this performance period.

-(2) Aggregate earnings primarily reflect the change in market value of the deemed common stock held in each participant's deferred compensation account.

-(3) The aggregate balance is as of October 31, 2014, and includes current and previous years' executive and registrant contributions and the earnings on those contributions, less any withdrawals.
-The amounts reported in the aggregate balance at October 31, 2014 are reported in the Summary Compensation Table or were previously reported as compensation to the named executive officer in the Summary Compensation Table if such individual was included as a named executive officer in the respective previous years.
+- (1) Executive contributions relate to incentive compensation earned for performance from November 1, 2013 to October 31, 2014 and deferred in December 2014, when they would have otherwise been paid, during fiscal 2015.
+None of the named officers elected to defer any incentive compensation related to this performance period. - (2) Aggregate earnings primarily reflect the change in market value of the deemed common stock held in each participant's deferred compensation account. - (3) The aggregate balance is as of October 31, 2015, and includes current and previous years' executive and registrant contributions and the earnings on those contributions, less any withdrawals.
+The amounts reported in the aggregate balance at October 31, 2015 are reported in the Summary Compensation Table or were previously reported as compensation to the named executive officer in the Summary Compensation Table if such individual was included as a named executive officer in the respective previous years.